krpn/prometheus-alert-webhooker/README.md

   # list of actions for this rule
   # (!) if few actions are match for alert all matched actions will be exec
   actions:
-  - type: <action_type> # action type from available action types list
+  - executor: <executor> # executor from available executor list

     # get parameters from common if needed
     # common parameters has low priority to action parameters: